 Can you consider my graduate degree GPA rather than my undergraduate GPA if it is higher?

 In order to be fair to all applicants, a graduate degree GPA can never replace your undergraduate GPA for review or merit scholarship purposes.
 However, the Committee on Admissions considers all transcripts, including graduate work, while reviewing files.
 Graduate transcripts are a good way to highlight academic ability at a higher level, especially if a significant amount of time has passed since you completed your undergraduate degree.

 Does the Committee on Admissions conduct admissions interviews?

-We do not grant evaluative interviews, but you are welcome to visit campus or set up a one-on-one meeting with an Admissions Counselor to address any questions you may have.
+We do not grant evaluative interviews, but you are welcome to set up a virtual one-on-one meeting with an Admissions Counselor to address any questions you may have.

 What can I do to improve my chances for admission?

 If you feel there is something important that the Committee on Admissions should know about you, you should explain it your own words somewhere in your admission file.
 It is up to you to articulate your interests and background in your file.
 We recommend that you apply and complete your file early in the process so it is reviewed when we have more admission offers available.